 - Meanwhile, fry the almonds for about five minutes in a skillet over medium to high heat.
 Set aside.

-- Lastly, after everything is cooked, combine all the ingredients in a large mixing bowl and combine the ingredients together.
+- Lastly, after everything is cooked, combine all the ingredients in a large mixing bowl.
 Season with some more olive oil for taste, and pack into individual containers for healthy grab-and-go lunches throughout the week.

 5. Pumpkin and Pecan Smoothie